redis/redis-doc/commands/pfmerge.md

-Merge multiple HyperLogLog values into a unique value that will approximate the cardinality of the union of the observed Sets of the source HyperLogLog structures.
+Merge multiple [Redis HyperLogLog](/docs/data-types/hyperloglogs) values into a unique value that will approximate the cardinality of the union of the observed Sets of the source HyperLogLog structures.

 The computed merged HyperLogLog is written to the _destkey_, which is created if doesn't exist (defaulting to an empty HyperLogLog).